 #3) Hiking is a great way to practice walking, enjoy the scenery, and play Lord of the Rings in the woods with plastic swords and capes.
 Not that you should do that (you totally should).
 Here’s a beginner’s guide to hiking!

 #4) When walking downhill, especially while barefoot (or wearing minimalist shoes), keep that stride short and be careful on how you are walking.
 Make sure your knee is bent when you land and absorb the impact rather than jamming the impact through your heel, knee, leg, hips, and lower back.

 #5) Consider going for “fasted walks” in the morning.
 When you wake up first thing in the morning, your body has burned through most of the carb-fueled energy stores during the night.
-Which means when you go for a walk first thing in the morning, your body is more likely to have to pull from the only fuel source available to it: fat!
+This means when you go for a walk first thing in the morning, your body is more likely to have to pull from the only fuel source available to it: fat!
 This is the entire philosophy behind things like Intermittent Fasting or really low-carb diets like the Ketogenic diet.

 #6) Get yourself a sturdy walking stick, if only so you can use it to battle imaginary ogres, goblins, cavetrolls, etc. It can also make you feel far more adventurous than if you’re just walking, and help you get up hills and land softly when going back down.

 #7) Try Temptation Bundling.
 Load up an audiobook or your favorite podcast, and tell yourself that you can ONLY listen to the book or podcast while walking.

 If you’re somebody who has been interested – or is getting interested – in walking, you’re probably familiar with step-tracking devices: